 Geneva is the European Headquarter of the United Nations, its main Agencies - OCHA, UNICEF, UNDP, UNHCR, IOM - as well as of a few hundreds of international organizations and NGOs, centres of competencies and think-tanks.

-Located in the heart of the commonly known as International Geneva, CERAH benefits from privileged access to and ties with an important number of these organizations.
-Hence, CERAH provides its students with a global understanding and reflection about their vision and work.
+Located in the heart of the commonly known as International Geneva, the centre benefits from privileged access to and ties with an important number of these organizations.
+Hence, we provide our students with a global understanding and reflection about their vision and work.

-Additionally, CERAH is regularly collaborating with the main academic institutions in Geneva in order to develop its topics and ensure both a high level of its programmes' scientific standards and a perfect match of these with the practical approach of humanitarian action.
+Additionally, we regularly collaborating with the main academic institutions in Geneva in order to develop its topics and ensure both a high level of its programmes' scientific standards and a perfect match of these with the practical approach of humanitarian action.